 The cause of obsessive-compulsive disorder isn't fully understood.
 Main theories include:

-Factors that may increase the risk of developing or triggering obsessive-compulsive disorder include:
+Factors that may raise the risk of causing obsessive-compulsive disorder include:

 - Other mental health disorders.
 OCD may be related to other mental health disorders, such as anxiety disorders, depression, substance abuse or tic disorders.

-- Health issues, such as contact dermatitis from frequent hand-washing
+- Health issues, such as contact dermatitis from frequent hand-washing.

-- Troubled relationships
+- Troubled relationships.

-- Overall poor quality of life
+- Poor quality of life.